samvera-labs/ramp/src/components/Transcript/Transcript.md

      - IIIF Manifest
        - As a list annotations
-       - As an external resource linked through `rendering` property
+       - As an external resource linked through `annotations` property
      - Word document
      - Plain text file
      - WebVTT